 Whenever I give a talk on my past life as a professional orchestral musician, one of the most common questions I get is, “just exactly what does the conductor actually do?”

-Another example: When I was in music school, they taught an entirely mechanical system for writing Bach style counterpoint.
+Another example of mechanical thinking: When I was in music school, they taught us an entirely mechanical system for writing Bach style counterpoint.
 We all became little music-writing computers.
 If we followed the rules, even if we were tone deaf, we could create something that resembled medieval counterpoint.

 We had no emotional connection to the notes, and I couldn’t even tell in advance what it would sound like.
 It was as though the appearance of being able to compose medieval counterpoint was more important than actually knowing how to do it.
 Like machines, we had no consciousness of purpose; we just blindly obeyed our operators.
 It was a mechanical result borne of mechanical thinking.